Aspiring apprentices sign up and access our AI Interview Coach for FREE!

 Tips for Getting Your First Job/Apprenticeship

-• How to approach applications: Approach applications with a general CV/Template and tailor it to companies’ goals and values this creates less work for you and a more desirable application for companies.
+• How to approach applications: Approach applications with a general CV/Template and tailor it to companies’ goals and values.
+This creates less work for you and still produces a desirable application that companies expect to see.

-• What employers really look for: Confident, ambitious and a strong desire to learn.
+• What employers really look for: Confidence, ambition and a strong desire to learn and be curious.

 • How to handle nerves before interviews: Practice enough for it to feel natural.
-Always remember that the interviewee is interested in what you have to say.
+Always remember that the interviewer is interested in what you have to say.
 Maintain a strong and confident posture.

 • How to build confidence without experience: Push yourself out of your comfort zone and do things that are new.

-• How to stand out when your CV is short: Make it align with company values and put things on there that are individual to you which make you more interesting than others.
+• How to stand out with your CV - Align it to match the company values and cover things that are individual to you that your will enjoy talking about and which make you more interesting.

-• Why soft skills matter: Because it helps in social scenarios which are very common in the workplace especially with new people who you must make a good impression in front of.
+• Why soft skills matter: Because it helps in social scenarios which are very common in the workplace - especially when meeting new people who you should try to make a good impression in front of.

 Tips in the Job

 • How to ask for help: Speak to people nearby with experience.
-Senior employees are also often very welcoming to help.
+Senior employees are often very welcoming to help – so don’t be shy.

 • How to learn fast: Listen carefully and note down as much as possible in the beginning.
-Making mistakes is also the best way to learn so jump in and give things a go even if you’re unsure.
+Making mistakes is one of the best ways to learn - so don’t be afraid to jump in and give things a go even if you’re unsure.

-• How to manage mistakes: Mistakes are common, always ask for help if it could be avoided.
+• How to manage mistakes: Mistakes are common early on, always ask for help if an error could be avoided.
 However, the most important thing to do is learn from your mistakes and jot down what should be done next time.

-• Building good relationships: Use platforms such as linked in to build connection but also reach out via email and calls but the best way is to talk to people in person, whether it be at lunch or in the office.
+• Building good relationships: Use platforms such as linked in to build connections but also reach out via email and phone calls.
+Remember however the best way to communicate is to talk to people in person, whether it be at lunch or in the office.

 Closing Message